Updated May 10, 2023

 Q8.
 What is Offset?

-An offset can be called as a unique identifier which is assigned to all different partitions.
+An offset can be called as a unique identifier that is assigned to all different partitions.
 These partitions contain messages.
 The most important use of offset is that it can help identify the messages through the offset id.
 These offset ids are available in all the partitions.

 Q9.
 What is Multi-Tenancy?

 This is the most asked Kafka Interview Questions in an interview.
 Kafka can be deployed easily as a multi-tenant solution.
 The configuration for different topics on which data is to be produced or consumed this feature is enabled.
 With all this, it also provides operational support for different quotas.

 Q10.
 For its optimal performance, how will you tune Kafka?

-There are different components which are present in Kafka.
+There are different components that are present in Kafka.
 In order to tune Kafka, it is important to tune its components first.
 This includes tuning Kafka producers, Tuning Kafka consumers and also tuning the Kafka brokers.